rosemash/luape/README.md

 # How does it work?

 You will have 2 files: `fuser.exe` and `luastub.bin`. `luastub.bin` is a simple Windows executable with the Lua runtime statically linked into it.
 It looks for Lua bytecode in memory and tries to run it.
 Said bytecode actually resides in a PE section called .lua, which is empty and has a size of 0 by default.
 Bytecode is patched into the stub by `fuser.exe`, which takes 3 arguments: the stub file, a Lua script, and the output filename.
 The fuser will compile the script, then make a copy of `luastub.bin` with the bytecode embedded.
-The resulting executable works on any system running Windows Vista or greater (or older without LuaSocket) with no external dependencies.
+The resulting executable should work on any system running Windows Vista or greater (or older without LuaSocket) with no external dependencies.
 In fact, `fuser.exe` itself is nothing more than a Lua script merged with the stub.

 Scripts ran by the LuaSocket version of the stub have access to low-level LuaSocket bindings (socket.core and mime.core).
 Check out the .lua files in `/deps/luasocket` to see how the official LuaSocket library scripts implement those bindings, and copy what you need into your own code for use with luape.